holoviz/panel/doc/index.md

     :disable_interactivity_warning: True
 ``` -->

 The demo app also demonstrates one of Panels novel features: many types of end products.
 This app is not running on a backend server.
 Instead we have exported the app to *static html* and *embedded* it in this web page.
+[Rapids](https://rapids.ai/) uses this technology to power their interactive [Visualization Guide](https://docs.rapids.ai/visualization).
+In fact Rapids has built their big data, gpu powered visualization framework [cuxfilter](https://github.com/rapidsai/cuxfilter) on top of Panel and the HoloViz ecosystem.

 ## Learning Resources